centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 </TabItem>
 <TabItem value="BBDO v3" label="BBDO v3">

-**There is no Protobuf version of this event.**
+The event is the same as in BBDO v2.
+There is no Protobuf event.

 </TabItem>
 </Tabs>

 ### Host status

-This is an event emitted by Centreon Engine when a host has real time modifications.
+This is an event emitted by Centreon Engine when a host has real time modifications (status, output, metrics...).
-It is declined into two versions:

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">